Vignesh010101/Treasure-For-Developers/README.md

-# free-for-dev
+# Treasure For Developers
-Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all in order to make informed decisions.
+Developers and Open Source authors now have access to a vast array of services with free tiers, but finding and evaluating all of them can be challenging.

-This is list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.
+This list focuses on software (SaaS, PaaS, IaaS, etc.) and other offerings that provide free tiers beneficial for infrastructure developers, such as System Administrators and DevOps Practitioners.

-The scope of this particular list is limited to things infrastructure developers (System Administrator, DevOps Practitioners, etc.) are likely to find useful.
-We love all the free services out there, but it would be good to keep it on topic.
-It's a bit of a grey line at times so this is a bit opinionated; do not be offended if I do not accept your contribution.
+The aim is to keep this list relevant to infrastructure developers.
+While we appreciate all free services, we'll be selective to ensure relevance.
+If your contribution isn't accepted, please understand it’s a matter of maintaining focus.

-You can help by sending Pull Requests to add more services.
-Once I have a good set of links in this README file, I'll look into a better layout for the information and links (help with that is appreciated too).
+Contributions are welcome!
+Please send Pull Requests to add more services.
+Once we have a comprehensive list, we'll work on improving the layout and presentation (help with this is also appreciated).

-*NOTE:* This list is only for as-a-Service offerings, not for self hosted software.
+**NOTE:** This list is exclusively for as-a-Service offerings, not for self-hosted software.

 Table of Contents
 =================